Rio Carnival 2014 - become a sexy Samba Dancer | Thirsty Swagman

 Next year's carnival begins on Friday the 8th of February and ends on Tuesday the 12th of February.
 The Sunday and Monday of the festival are the highlights of the event.

-This is when the Samba schools (that you can join with for the parade) will perform in the purpose built facility called the Sambadromo.
-You'll need to organise accommodation nearby and transport to and from the Sambodromo on the Sunday or Monday.
+This is when the Samba schools (that you can join with for the parade) will perform in the purpose built facility called the Sambadrome.
+You'll need to organise accommodation nearby and transport to and from the Sambodrome on the Sunday or Monday.

 You will need to buy tickets to the parade to secure your entry with many seating options available for your friends or to enjoy the rest of the spectacle.